Medical Policy: 07.01.60

 In 2014, the American Headache Society issued information regarding stimulators for the treatment of headache and stated the following regarding vagal nerve stimulation (VNS): “Stimulation of the vagal nerve has been described as a means to treat both migraine and cluster headache in patients who have not responded to conventional treatment.
 A hand held device was developed to make this far more convenient and less dangerous than implanted stimulators.
 The device is called a noninvasive vagal nerve stimulator (nVNS).
 The device is held by the patient to the neck on the same side as the pain, and a low level electrical stimulation is discharged.
 This can be used preventatively or at onset of pain.
 However, it is important to state that no scientific studies with placebo have been published on the nVNS as of early 2014, and the evidence for its safety and effectiveness is merely the reports of the less than 50 patients who have used it and reported its effects. nVNS does not have FDA approval for use in the United States at this time.”

-Implantable vagus nerve stimulation (VNS) may be considered medically necessary when both of the following criteria is met:
+Implantable vagus nerve stimulation (VNS) may be considered medically necessary when both of the following criteria are met:

 Note: Medically refractory seizures are defined as seizures that occur in spite of therapeutic levels of antiepileptic drugs or seizures that cannot be treated with therapeutic levels of antiepileptic drugs because of intolerable adverse effects of these drugs.